 One of the unfortunate things concerning functional decline in the elderly is that since it’s a slow build-up, it goes unnoticed more often than not.
 As a result, seniors who require specific assistance from facility living, family caregivers, or in-home elderly care do not get the support they need early enough.

 Older adults usually develop functional decline when they are hospitalized due to some medical illness.
-It can also be caused by other parameters related to hospitalization, such as reduced physical activity, extended bed rest, and inappropriate use of devices that restrict their mobility, such as intravenous lines and indwelling catheters.
-Also See: Resuming a Normal Life After Your Surgery with In-Home Care Service
+It can also be caused by other parameters related to hospitalization, such as reduced physical activity, extended bed rest, and inappropriate use of devices that restrict mobility, such as intravenous lines and indwelling catheters.

-You need to know the main signs/symptoms of functional decline and that it can be both physical and cognitive.
+You need to know the main signs/symptoms of functional decline or signs of physical decline in the elderly and that it can be both physical and cognitive.

-People often miss the signs of functional decline in their loved ones because they don’t know exactly what to look for.
+People often miss the elderly decline signs in their loved ones because they don’t know exactly what to look for.
 To prevent this from happening, if you have an older adult in your home, you should make a conscious effort to track and monitor the changes in their functional abilities.
-Read more: How to Take Care of Your Aging Parents at Home

 One of the most straightforward strategies is to note the things your loved one has difficulty with over a week or month.
 The main advantage of this approach is it helps you compare the functioning of your loved one over time.